Sandruski/bot-battles/README.md

 3. Open it in Visual Studio.
 4. Go to data>scripts>stubs.
 5. Open botbattles.pyi in Visual Studio too.
+6. Go to docs.
-6. Open botAPI.md.
+7. Open botAPI.md.
-7. Code your bot.
+8. Code your bot.
-8. Once you're done, save it.
+9. Once you're done, save it.

 ## Create a map
 1. Download [Tiled](https://www.mapeditor.org/) and install it.